-Gillian McCain is the author of two books of poetry, Tilt and Religion.
+Gillian McCain is the author of two books of poetry, Tilt and Religion and co-author of Descent of the Dolls.
 With Legs McNeil she co-wrote Please Kill Me: The Uncensored Oral History of Punk and co-edited Dear Nobody: The True Story of Mary Rose.
 She is the former Program Coordinator and Board President of The Poetry Project at St. Mark’s Church.
 She lives in New York City.

 LEGS MCNEIL is co-author of Please Kill Me: The Uncensored Oral History of Punk, and is the coauthor (with Peter Pavia and Jen Osborne) of The Other Hollywood: The Uncensored Oral History of the Porn Film Industry.
 He was the former Resident Punk at Punk magazine, and a senior editor at Spin.

 Growing up in the wild So Cal punk scene formed Amy's aesthetic and broadened her horizons.
 At the age of 23, she hit NYC nightlife, working at music venues, bartending, and writing about all of her adventures along the way.
 Amy is currently creative director of an East Village rock & roll club, DJ, and contributor for PKM